sampsyo/ppl-intro/ppl.md

 [Ben Vigoda]: http://computefest.seas.harvard.edu/people/ben-vigoda
 [Gamalon]: https://gamalon.com/

 Techniques
 ==========

+This section gives a few examples of recent work from the programming languages community that focuses on probabilistic programming.

 ## Probabilistic Assertions

 On the topic of ordinary programs that encounter probabilistic behavior, I worked last year on an analysis tuned specifically for that kind of program.
-At the risk of self-promotion, I'll describe it here—it's especially relevant for the approximate computing part of the seminar's theme.
+At the risk of self-promotion, I'll describe it here---it's especially relevant for the approximate computing part of the seminar's theme.

 The goals are: